William A. Patterson: Life and career

 Patterson is credited with starting the profession of flight attendant.
 He gave his approval to hire eight nurses to work as flight attendants on a three-month trial basis.
 On May 15, 1930, United became the first airline to use flight attendants, a practice that has since been adopted by every major airline.
 Patterson's daughter, Patty, briefly worked for American Airlines as a flight attendant before her marriage rendered her ineligible.
 Patterson and C. R. Smith, the CEO of American, shared a friendly rivalry.

 Under Patterson, United invested in new technologies, such as the DC-4 and the DC-8 a pioneering jet, and purchased Capital Airlines in 1961 to become the United States' largest airline, a title it would hold for nearly 40 years.
 In 1963, when Patterson became United's CEO and chairman of the board, the airline had more than 30,000 employees.

 He was a life trustee of Northwestern University, and helped establish the Northwestern University Transportation Center in 1954.
 Patterson received the Tony Jannus Award in 1968 for his distinguished contributions to commercial aviation.

 In 1976, for his contributions to aviation Patterson was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 Patterson was inducted into the Junior Achievement U.S. Business Hall of Fame in 1980.

 Near the end of his life, he was honored with the creation of the William A. Patterson Distinguished Chair in Transportation through the gifts of more than 12,000 individual and corporate donors.
 After his death in 1980, the Patterson Endowment established an annual Patterson Lecture and provided other research support.

 In 2006, Patterson was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

+Family

+Patterson's son, William A. Patterson Jr., was married to Marcia Motley, daughter of Arthur Harrison Motley.